Combined Funding Call 2023/24

 Should a project receive approval for funding, we expect the following from the project team:

-- A record of the project spend and assurance it is in line with CIT Finance Office policy.
+- A record of the project spend and assurance it is in line with MTU Finance Office policy.

 - Provision of a short activity report following completion the project funded, a template of which can be found here, to include photographs, testimonials, copies of promotional materials etc.